• Skip to primary navigation

 EEO STATEMENT

-The University of California, Office of the President, is an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
-EEO/AA Employer UC Nondiscrimination Policy
+The University of California is an Equal Opportunity Employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected status under state or federal law.

 The University of California, Office of the President, strives to make this job board accessible to any and all users.
-If you have comments regarding the accessibility of our website or need assistance completing the application process, please contact us at: Accessibilityor email the Human Resource Department at: epost@ucop.edu.
+If you have comments regarding the accessibility of our website or need assistance completing the application process, please contact us at: Accessibility or email the Human Resource Department at: epost@ucop.edu.

 Filed Under: Featured Opportunity, News and Events